drashland/website-v2/docs/wocket/v1.x/2_tutorials/1_creating_a_server.md

      protocol: "ws",
      path: "/admin",
    });
-   server.run()
-   console.log('Running!');
+   server.run();
+   console.log("Running!");

    // And to close the server:
    await server.close();
    ```

-Here you are going to create your websocket server on the address `ws://localhost:1667/admin`.
-Any requests to `localhost:1667` will return a 404, whereas requests to `localhost:1667/admin` will be handled.
+Here you are going to create your websocket server on the address
+`ws://localhost:1667/admin`.
+Any requests to `localhost:1667` will return a 404,
+whereas requests to `localhost:1667/admin` will be handled.

 ## Verification